processone/docs.ejabberd.im/content/admin/guide/clustering.md

 Each `ejabberd` node has the following modules:

--   router,
+- router

--   local router,
+- local router

--   session manager,
+- session manager

--   s2s manager.
+- s2s manager

-## Router
+### Router

 This module is the main router of XMPP packets on each node.
 It routes them based on their destination’s domains.
 It uses a global routing